 Making good screens is not rocket science.
 It isn’t difficult or outrageously expensive.
 Sometimes taking shortcuts can make it every time-consuming and costly.
 Focus time and attention on the areas discussed next and you will experience consistent/ predictable results, better image quality, and longer-lasting screens.

-There are several things to consider when you are selecting a screen frame: construction, mesh type, mesh color, tension of the mesh and durability.
+There are several things to consider when you are selecting a screen frame: construction, mesh type, mesh color, the tension of the mesh, and durability.
 There are two types of screens: static and roller, they both have their place!